Weak Solutions to an Euler Alignment System with Singular Interactions in a Bounded Domain: Hydrodynamic Alignment Systems

 \begin{lemma} Consider the elliptic problem:

 with $k_\alpha, \lambda_\alpha \neq 0$.
-If $v \in L^{\infty}(D;\mathbb R)$, then $w \in C^1_b (D;\mathbb R)$.
-If $v \in C^{0,\alpha}(D;\mathbb R),0 < \alpha \leq 1$ then $w \in C^{2,\alpha}(D;\mathbb R^3))$. \end{lemma} \begin{proof} (Sketch.)
+If $\phi \in L^{\infty}(D;\mathbb R)$, then $w \in C^1_b (D;\mathbb R)$.
+If: then $\phi \in C^{2,\alpha}(D;\mathbb R)$. \end{lemma} \begin{proof} (Sketch.)
 Notice the fundamental solution is the Yukawa potential:

 where $G_N$ is the Newtonian potential.
 The Newtonian potential clearly is also an upper bound to the Yukawa potential.
-A solution is:
+A solution to the above is:

-We can use the same approaches to obtain regularity for the Newtonian potential \cite{gilbarg2015elliptic} on the Yukawa potential and the results on once and twice differentiability follow. \end{proof} \begin{remark} We can also use more general results on Bessel potential spaces and conclude $w[v] \in C^{2,\alpha}(D;\mathbb R)$ assuming $v \in H^2(D;\mathbb R)$ and then using a Sobolev embedding to obtain H\"older regularity.
-See Theorem \ref{bessel_pot} for details. \end{remark} Hereafter, assume the potentials $\pi_\rho, \pi_{\mathbf j}, v_r, v_c$ are computed via the given convolution integral representation (\ref{conv}) for each time.
+We can use the same approaches to obtain regularity for the Newtonian potential \cite{gilbarg2015elliptic} on the Yukawa potential and the results of Lemma \ref{reg_pots} follow. \end{proof} \begin{remark} We can prove this Lemma via results on Bessel potential spaces and conclude $w[v] \in C^{2,\alpha}(D;\mathbb R)$ assuming $v \in H^2(D;\mathbb R)$ and then using a Sobolev embedding to obtain H\"older regularity.
+See Theorem \ref{bessel_pot} for details. \end{remark} Hereafter, assume the potentials $\pi_\rho, \pi_{\mathbf j}, v_r, v_c$ are computed via the given convolution integral representation (\ref{conv}) for each time $t \in [t_0,t_f]$.